 I love beets.
 It took me about 28 years to figure this out but once I did, my-oh-my, did my life change.
 I mean, what's not to love?
 Beets are sweet, earthy, delicious, and totally versatile.

 Did you know I even have a beet dessert on the blog?!

 And today I'm bringing back one of my oldest recipes from the archives, this Roasted Beet Pizza – a delicious autumnal pizza made with cashew cream, roasted beets, caramelized onions, fresh arugula, and toasted walnuts.

 Sound good?
 Let’s take a closer look!

-However, because I’m a busy gal, I almost always buy my dough at the store.
 Most well-stocked grocery stores now sell pre-made dough in the refrigerated section.
-All the dough needs is a second rise and a bake.
+This is a freshly made dough that is ready to be shaped and baked.
 Pre-made dough provides the freshest crust at the minimal amount of work.
-However, if you are also a busy person and don’t have the pre-dough option, a store bought crust works just fine.
+However, if you are also a busy person and don’t have the pre-dough option, a store-bought crust works just fine.

 Regardless of which pizza dough path you take, prepare your dough is the first step.